14 of the best family hiking vacations in the USA

 New York: Niagara Gorge Hiking Trail

-The big attraction at Niagara Falls, New York might be the falls, but for smiles like this, walk along the Niagara Gorge Hiking Trail.
+The big attraction at Niagara Falls, New York might be the falls, but for smiles like this, enjoy family friendly hiking along the Niagara Gorge Hiking Trail.

 Young girl smiling with wildflowers and the Niagara River in the background at the Niagara Gorge hiking trails.

-It’s an easy path next to the Niagara Scenic Parkway that offers stunning views of the Niagara River from Lasalle Waterfront Park all the way up to Devil’s Hole State Park.
+This easy path next to the Niagara Scenic Parkway offers stunning views of the Niagara River from Lasalle Waterfront Park all the way up to Devil’s Hole State Park.

 Park benches along the path invite you to linger and appreciate the power of this river.

-There are small pathways among the foliage that allow you to get closer to the water’s edge — though obey safety signs.
+Small pathways among the foliage allow you to get closer to the water’s edge, though obey safety signs.

-This is an easy hike, of sorts, though it could take all day if you hiked from one end to the other and back — approximately 15 miles!
+As kid friendly hiking trails go, this one is fairly easy.
+Though, it could take all day if you hiked from one end to the other and back — approximately 15 miles!
+Be sure to carry water and factor your return walk time into how far you go.

 North Carolina: Linville Falls

-Linville Falls, a dog friendly hiking area, is one of the most popular trails in North Carolina.
+Linville Falls, a dog friendly hiking area, is one of the most popular family friendly hiking trails in North Carolina.

 Part of the 440 acre Linville Gorge area, the falls are the highlight.
 They tumble 90 feet over the rocks with great views from many spots.